 - 2 cups brown sugar

-- Add water, brown sugar, pumpkin purée and pumpkin pie spice to a small saucepan.2 cups water, 2 cups brown sugar, ¼ cup pumpkin purée, 2 tbsp. pumpkin pie spice
+- Add water, brown sugar, pumpkin purée and pumpkin pie spice to a small saucepan.

 - Bring to a simmer over medium heat.
-Simmer for 8 minutes, whisking occasionally.
+Lower the heat to medium-low and simmer for 8 minutes, whisking occasionally.
 Remove from heat and let cool.

 - Strain the syrup through cheesecloth or a nut milk bag to remove the pulp/spices and make it clear.